Woven Chords

 Songs from across the globe

-New for 2016, the following 3 songs give a taste of the wide range of songs sung by the choir.
+The following songs give a taste of the wide range of songs sung by the choir.

 Akanamandla (South Africa)